mrahhal/CCSS/README.md

 A minimal set of conventions for CSS class naming in modern apps.

 CCSS is designed and tailored for SPA apps or any framework where componentization is heavily used.
-It's the result of experimenting on different ideas and reaching a minimal system that proves most maintainable when building huge apps.
+It's the result of experimenting on different ideas and reaching a minimal system that proves most maintainable when building complex apps.

 It prefers keeping things simple and to the point, and only covers the most fundamental naming rules within a component - the skeleton of the application, leaving the rest of the details for the consumer.

-The ultimate focus is on maintainability and ease of visual debugging, i.e telling where each class comes from and what it's doing from its name, while avoiding clashes with other parts of the app.
+The ultimate focus is on maintainability and ease of visual debugging, i.e telling where each class comes from and what it's doing from its name, while also avoiding name clashes with other parts of the app.

 ## Conventions